Several different ways you can do this

 NOTE: If the file you want to open is on a different hard drive, enter the letter for that drive, such as D:.
 For this example, the file we want to open is on our C: drive.

 The directories and files on your C: drive display as links in the Chrome window.
 Navigate to the directory that contains the HTML file you want to open by clicking the links.

 To open an HTML, click the link in the Chrome window.

 You can also use a keyboard shortcut to open a file in Chrome.
 Press Ctrl + O to access the Open dialog box.
 Navigate to the directory that contains the file you want to open, select it and click Open.

+Finally, you can also drag and drop the HTML file right into a tab and Chrome will automatically load the page.
 There are a lot of keyboard shortcuts available in Google Chrome for features that are not obviously available.
 See the help page at Windows shortcuts – Google Chrome Help for more information.
+Enjoy!